The Role of Graph Topology in the Performance of Biomedical Knowledge Graph Completion Models: Results

-As shown in \cref{fig:hetio_phbnet_MRR,fig:Appendix_hetio_phbnet_other_rels}, across all tested relation types there is no indication that the KGE models are able to benefit from the additional data seen when training on the larger PharMeBINet graph.
+We only report on MRR, as (similarly to previous sections) Hits@10 shows analogous patterns.
+As displayed in \cref{fig:hetio_phbnet_MRR} and \cref{fig:Appendix_hetio_phbnet_other_rels}, across all tested relation types there is no indication that the KGE models are able to benefit from the additional data seen when training on the larger PharMeBINet graph.
 On the contrary, models trained on Hetionet consistently perform better, even when using the same embedding size.
 Interestingly, the gap in MRR varies strongly across relation types and also across scoring functions, with DistMult showing generally little difference when comparing models trained with the same embedding size, while distance-based scoring functions experience worse degradation.
 From \cref{tab:Appendix_hetio_phbnet_comparison} we notice that the relation types where the MRR gap is more significant tend to have a larger overall head out-degree (and more relation types coming out from head nodes) for triples in PharMeBINet, compared to Hetionet.
 We hypothesise that the fact that these nodes are used as head entities for more relation types and triples, many of which are likely not relevant for the specific task at hand, negatively impacts the quality of embeddings.
 On the other hand, \textit{Compound-downregulates-Gene} and \textit{Compound-causes-Side Effect} exemplify relation types where PharMeBINet contains far more triples in addition to the ones in Hetionet.
 Even in this case, where we could expect the additional training data in the larger dataset to be strictly relevant to the prediction task, all scoring functions show markedly degraded performance when trained on PharMeBINet.

 We note that the intention of these results is not to state that one dataset is superior to the other, but rather to highlight any observed differences in how models are able to use training data.
 However, these results do suggest that, in scenarios where the memory budget is fixed, training on smaller, tailored graphs and increasing the embedding size could be more beneficial than expanding the size of the KG, as the additional data can be a source of confusion for shallow KGE models.